ekaterinailin/flaring-spi-paper/README.md

 This is an open source scientific article created using the [showyourwork](https://github.com/showyourwork/showyourwork) workflow. --

 Please find the data analysis scripts and modules over at [this other Github repository](https://github.com/ekaterinailin/flaring-spi).

 The scripts producing tables and plots in the UPCOMING PAPER are under ``src/scripts/``.
 Put the required input data into ``src/data`` to make the scripts run.
-You can find the input data under ZENODO LINK.
+You can find the input data on [Zenodo](https://zenodo.org/doi/10.5281/zenodo.8355002).